mrschristine.com

 Life in the Fast Lane II - Part 3

 Oh, wow, I have wrestled with this next section.
 I wrote it.
 Then I wrote it again with about six different endings.
 Then I went back to the original ending.
 It may still not be right yet.
-But let’s go with it.
-“This is nice,” Melissa said, as the waiter offered her a menu.
+But let's go with it. --- "This is nice," Melissa said, as the waiter offered her a menu.
 Bruno smiled.
-“Wine?” he asked.
-“No, no, just a sparkling water for me.
-Can’t drink on duty.”
+"Wine?" he asked.
+"No, no, just a sparkling water for me.
+Can't drink …

 Header 1 - Experimenting with brushes